SPLC Indictment Reactions

 another direct attack on the nonprofit sector.
 Nonprofits are essential to protecting communities, advancing civil rights, and strengthening civil society.
 Efforts to intimidate or silence them undermine the very institutions that sustain our democracy.
 The National Council of Nonprofits strongly condemns this misuse of authority and stands firmly with organizations facing politically motivated attacks.” — Diane Yentel, president & CEO The National Council of Nonprofits

 “What should trouble any lover of liberty is that the right has had SPLC and other civil rights groups in its crosshairs for some time.
 This administration has been explicit about punishing anyone it perceives as an enemy and that is definitely how it perceives civil rights groups.
-It has now gone so far as to [indict] a mainstream civil rights organization that tracks hate, fights for voting rights and fights for work that pays and healthy care access, with crimes.” — Maya Wiley, president & CEO of the Leadership Conference on Civil & Human Rights and author of “Remember You Are A Wiley,”
+It has now gone so far as to [indict] a mainstream civil rights organization that tracks hate, fights for voting rights and fights for work that pays and healthy care access, with crimes.” — Maya Wiley, president & CEO of the Leadership Conference on Civil & Human Rights and author of “Remember You Are A Wiley.”

 I've been donating to SPLC for over a decade.
 There is no fraud here.
 They were open about their use of informants and the FBI has partnered with them for years.
 As a donor, I'm ready to double down on the money I donate.
 We need their work more than ever and I don't know how else anybody gets information on a dangerous and violent group without undercover informants.